 Gelatin is one of the most important supplements you can easily add to your diet.
-Jello is a fun way to get lots of gelatin that the whole family can enjoy!
+This Pineapple Ginger Jello is a fun way to get lots of gelatin.

 Collagen tissue makes up 50% of the protein in the body, as it is the primary protein in connective tissue — the tissue that makes up fibrous tissues like tendons, ligaments, bone, cartilage and skin.
 Collagen makes up the matrix of joint cartilage and skin as well as cornea, cartilage, bone, blood vessels, the gut lining, and intervertebral discs.